Free Shipping on orders over $69

 4. Probiotics

-Probiotics can be beneficial for dogs with upset stomachs.
+Probiotics can be beneficial for dogs with upset stomachs alongside a bland diet.
 Here's how to incorporate them:

 • Consult your vet: Before giving your dog probiotics, consult your veterinarian.
 They can recommend a suitable probiotic supplement for dogs and provide guidance on dosage.